Ph.D. in Theology & Apologetics Admission Requirements

 - Submit a score report from either of the following tests:**

-- Three recommendations (two academic recommendations from graduate level and one pastoral).
+- Three recommendations (2 academic recommendations from the graduate level and 1 pastoral).
 Recommendations must be on letterhead and must be signed with pen by the recommending party.
 For the pastoral recommendation, use this form.

 - Submit the Personal Statement, Doctrinal Agreement, and Honor Code document.